Live return to player performance monitoring of games of chance

 As one instance of a remote game will be released to potentially thousands of players the game will quickly accrue thousands of game plays, particularly if it’s a popular game offered by multiple remote casinos.
 In cases where the game is offered via a B2B supplier they will likely hold the aggregated win and turnover figures for all of the B2Cs offering the game to their customers.

 It will be up to the licensee (often based on the game designer’s instructions) to determine the measurement approach and frequency.
 One approach could be to perform daily measurements based on the previous 30 days of play, which will ensure fresh data sets are measured as time progresses.
 Measuring months and months of activity could hide errors that have been introduced by new updates.
-A wider date range (eg measuring a rolling 90 days of activity) could be measured in parallel so that a greater volume of play is considered (meaning the data will have a much finer tolerance).
+A wider date range (for example, measuring a rolling 90 days of activity) could be measured in parallel so that a greater volume of play is considered (meaning the data will have a much finer tolerance).

 Another approach instead of basing the measurement on a number of days could be to measure once X number of plays has been achieved.
 This would account for volume of play issue between popular and unpopular games.